 FIGURE 6.
 Percentage of Inhibition of H+/K+-ATPase Enzyme

-At the highest concentration (500 μg/ml), the sample exhibited about 71.76%, inhibition of the H+/K+-ATPase enzyme, which is quite significant.
-As the concentration of the sample decreased, the inhibition also decreased, with the 250 μg/ml concentration showing 67.27%, and the 100 μg/ml concentration showing 65.48%, inhibition.
+At the highest concentration (500 μg/ml), the sample exhibited about 71.76% inhibition of the H+/K+-ATPase enzyme, which is quite significant.
+As the concentration of the sample decreased, the inhibition also decreased, with the 250 μg/ml concentration showing 67.27%, and the 100 μg/ml concentration showing 65.48% inhibition.
 Even at the lowest tested concentration (10 μg/ml), the sample still managed to inhibit the enzyme by 41.10%, indicating that the sample has considerable activity, even at lower doses.

-When compared to Omeprazole, a standard proton pump inhibitor, which exhibited 90.66% inhibition, the tested sample showed a moderate level of inhibition, but still demonstrated a promising effect.
+When compared to Omeprazole, a standard proton pump inhibitor, which exhibited 90.66% inhibition, the tested sample showed a moderate level of inhibition but still demonstrated a promising effect.
 Omeprazole works by irreversibly binding to the H+/K+-ATPase enzyme, blocking the final step in gastric acid secretion.
 While the tested sample did not achieve the same level of inhibition, the dose-dependent response suggests that it may have similar mechanisms of action, possibly by binding to the enzyme and reducing its activity, or by modulating other factors involved in gastric acid secretion.

 IC50 Value of Tested Sample